NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 noticeably improves with this option in those areas.
 However, likely the slopes are shallower than they would be if the data was better.

-For now this works only small clips with 1-3 carefully chosen images.
+For now this works only on small clips with 1-3 carefully chosen images.

 .. figure:: images/sfs_borderline.png
    :name: sfs_borderline_fig